NexPlayer/Unity-SDK/basic/player-information.md

 }
 ```

-You will find the usage of this API in the code of our sample project located at Packages → NexPlayer Simple Sample → NexPlayer → SampleCode → Players → NexPlayerSimple.cs (in Finder: Packages/com.nexplayer.nxplayersimplesample/NexPlayer/SampleCode/Players/NexPlayerSimple.cs) by unfolding the “Player information” region.
+You will find the usage of this API in the code of our sample project located in **Packages → NexPlayer Simple Sample → NexPlayer → SampleCode → Players → NexPlayerSimple.cs** (in Finder: Packages/com.nexplayer.nxplayersimplesample/NexPlayer/SampleCode/Players/NexPlayerSimple.cs) by unfolding the “Player information” region.